gfanti/dandelion-simulations/README.md

 ```

 #### Figure 5: Recall vs # of transactions per node in random 4-regular graphs
+Analogous data for Figure 5 can be produced with the scripts in the fingerprint-d2 directory under branch 'routing-simulations'

 #### Figure 6: First-spy precision for 4-regular graphs for various routing schemes.